Tim Kennedy, Senior Lecturer

 Weintraub received a BFA degree from Boston university and earned his MFA at The University of Pennsylvania where he studied under John Moore, Alfred Leslie and Jackie Tileston among others.
 He has had solo exhibits at Peter Miller Gallery – Chicago, Projects Gallery in Philadelphia, and Jack the Pelican Presents in Brooklyn, NY.
 Weintraub has recently received a grant from the Lilly Foundation for the completion of a large-scale installation entitled, “Snowglobe, a Plastic Dream in a Clear and Present Danger” which will debut in Chicago in 2012.
 He has had work in contemporary art fairs Scope London, Kunst Zurich, and the Bridge Art Fair in New York.
 He has been an artist-in-residence at Redux Art Center in South Carolina and The Santa Fe Art Institute.
 Recent group shows include: the Hyde Park Art Center in Chicago and Scion Art Space in Los Angeles.
 Two of Caleb’s works are featured in the book, “Signs of the Apocalypse/Rapture” published by Front Forty press and distributed by University of Chicago Press, 2010.
 Two new works will be on view as part of the exhibition Morbid Curiosity: The Richard Harris Collection at the Chicago Cultural Center in winter 2012.

-Amanda Smith, Visiting Assistant Professor
+Gabe Phipps, Visiting Assistant Professor

 Barry Gealt, Professor Emeritus